atomaszewicz/X-Files/RStudio/Analysis.md

 ## Set-Up

 As in my previous projects I use IMDb's [user ratings of episodes](http://www.imdb.com/title/tt0106179/epdate?ref_=ttep_ql_3).
-I've scraped it into Excel, cleaned it up and now we bring it into RStudio to analyze.
-We begin in RStudio by loading some packages.
+I've scraped this data into Excel, where I cleaned it up, and now we bring it into RStudio to analyze.
+We begin by loading some packages.

 ```
 install.packages("xlsx")